What is the Stormwater Cost Share Program?

 How residents/businesses can help

-The City has budgeted $10,000 for the STF cost-share program to encourage individual homeowners and businesses to incorporate STFs on their property to aid in the improvement of water quality.
+Overland Park has budgeted $10,000 funds for the cost-share program to encourage individual homeowners and businesses to incorporate stormwater projects on their property to capture, slow down and/or soak up stormwater close to its source.

-The City will help cover the costs of materials and/or contractor labor to install rain gardens or native planting swales/buffers, rain barrels, and planting native trees.
+The City will help cover the costs of materials and contractor labor to install rain gardens or native planting swales, buffers, rain barrels and planting native trees.

 The City will provide a: